omniprime/100-days-of-code/log.md

 **Thoughts:** Made only a little progress on the app today.
 I spent too much time playing with CSS to try and draw a sun.
 I got it mostly drawn, but realized I would have a lot more to do after that.
 I then realized that there were icons provided.
 Tomorrow I will spruce up the look of things to finish the project.

+### Day 62: March 7th, 2017

+**Today's Progress**: Finished the weather app. added the convert temp and changed the mouse to a pointer when hovering over the temperature element. (http://codepen.io/omniprime/full/zZKYOL/)

+**Thoughts:**  My code it probably a little sloppy, but it does what it is supposed to.
+I might go back to it later to try and clean it up and shorten it where I can.
+I just don't know enough about javascript to know where I can cut or combine things.
+The Wikipedia app is next.
+This one does not seem to be as hard as the last, but I should probably add a bit more flare to it compaired to my weather app